Nirnay-J/Piano_Tap_Tiles/README.md

 This is an attempt at remaking the Android game "Piano Tap Tiles" in python.

-This is just an experimental project and as such is very bare.
+This is just an experimental project, made to test NEAT and Neural Networks for games and player AI.

 This version also includes an auto player.